Blacklight: Fluorescent

-Manufacturers use different numbering systems for black light tubes.
-Philips uses one system which is becoming outdated (2010), while the (German) Osram system is becoming dominant outside North America.
+Manufacturers use different numbering systems for blacklight tubes.
+Philips' is becoming outdated (as of 2010), while the (German) Osram system is becoming dominant outside North America.
 The following table lists the tubes generating blue, UVA and UVB, in order of decreasing wavelength of the most intense peak.
 Approximate phosphor compositions, major manufacturer's type numbers and some uses are given as an overview of the types available.
 "Peak" position is approximated to the nearest 10 nm.
 "Width" is the measure between points on the shoulders of the peak that represent 50% intensity.

-"Bug zapper" tubes
+Bug zappers

-Another class of UV fluorescent bulb is designed for use in "bug zapper" flying insect traps.
+Another class of UV fluorescent bulb is designed for use in bug zappers.
 Insects are attracted to the UV light, which they are able to see, and are then electrocuted by the device.
 These bulbs use the same UV-A emitting phosphor blend as the filtered blacklight, but since they do not need to suppress visible light output, they do not use a purple filter material in the bulb.
 Plain glass blocks out less of the visible mercury emission spectrum, making them appear light blue-violet to the naked eye.
 These lamps are referred to by the designation "blacklight" or "BL" in some North American lighting catalogs.
 These types are not suitable for applications which require the low visible light output of "BLB" tubes lamps.

 Incandescent

-A black light may also be formed by simply using a UV filter coating such as Wood's glass on the envelope of a common incandescent bulb.
-This was the method that was used to create the very first black light sources.
-Although incandescent black light bulbs are a cheaper alternative to fluorescent tubes, they are exceptionally inefficient at producing UV light since most of the light emitted by the filament is visible light which must be blocked.
+A blacklight may also be formed by simply using a UV filter coating such as Wood's glass on the envelope of a common incandescent bulb.
+This was the method that was used to create the very first blacklight sources.
+Although incandescent bulbs are a cheaper alternative to fluorescent tubes, they are exceptionally inefficient at producing UV light since most of the light emitted by the filament is visible light which must be blocked.
 Due to its black body spectrum, an incandescent light radiates less than 0.1% of its energy as UV light.
 Incandescent UV bulbs, due to the necessary absorption of the visible light, become very hot during use.
 This heat is, in fact, encouraged in such bulbs, since a hotter filament increases the proportion of UVA in the black-body radiation emitted.
-This high running-temperature drastically reduces the life of the lamp, however, from a typical 1,000 hours to around 100 hours.
+This high running-temperature reduces the life of the lamp from a typical 1,000 hours to around 100 hours.